 This section is to help you understand how an e-collar is used, and how it should NOT be used.
 Since the beginning, e-collars have had a bad reputation from some dog owners and uneducated trainers, and sometimes for good reason.
 Any training tool can be misused in the hands of an uneducated, inexperienced dog handler, especially an e-collar.
-I get calls all the time from people who say that e-collars don’t work on their dog because they purchased one, put it around their dog’s neck and then zapped them.
+I get calls all the time from people who say that e-collars don’t work on their dog because they purchased one, put it around their dog’s neck and then zapped them as punishment for a bad behavior.
 They say their dog did the opposite of what they wanted with the e-collar on, or they say it made them timid and fearful.
-Or they have seen someone or been to a different trainer who put it on their dog day one and started using it to stop unwanted behaviors, thus making the dog confused.
+Or they have seen someone or been to a different trainer who put it around their dog’s neck day one and started using it to stop unwanted behaviors, thus making the dog confused.

 Well, doing those things is the last thing you ever want to do when introducing your dog to an e-collar.
 Let me explain to you our training method when training a dog with an e-collar.

 We want our dogs to enjoy training and want to listen because what we offer is way better than any distraction out there.
 But at the same time dogs can get distracted and not hear us when we call them, or they may not want to listen if something more desirable is around such as a cat or bird.
 So something is needed to solve those issues.
 This is where an e-collar comes in handy.